Ozempic vs Wegovy

 Many patients with obesity but without T2D find their insurance does not cover Wegovy and are prescribed Ozempic off-label instead.
 While this is common practice, the dosing caps at 2 mg vs 2.4 mg for Wegovy, which may yield modestly less weight loss.
 The core molecule is identical.

-The SELECT cardiovascular outcome trial (2023) used semaglutide 2.4 mg (Wegovy dosing) and showed a 20% reduction in MACE in people with obesity and existing cardiovascular disease โ the strongest argument for Wegovy specifically in that population.
+The SELECT cardiovascular outcome trial (2023) used semaglutide 2.4 mg (Wegovy dosing) and showed a 20% reduction in MACE in people with obesity and existing cardiovascular disease — the strongest argument for Wegovy specifically in that population.

-Ozempic vs Wegovy: Common Questions
+Ozempic vs Wegovy: Frequently Asked Questions

 They share the same active ingredient, semaglutide, made by Novo Nordisk.
 The key differences are the maximum dose (2 mg vs 2.4 mg), the FDA indication (T2D vs obesity), and the pen device format.